uwdata/latent-space-cartography/README.md

 We provide example datasets on three different data types / scenarios:

 1. `emoji`: image generation.
-We scraped ~24,000 emoji images from the web, trained several Variational Auto-Encoders (VAEs) and obtained latent spaces capapble of hallucinating new emojis.
+We scraped ~24,000 emoji images from the web, trained several Variational Auto-Encoders (VAEs) and obtained latent spaces capable of hallucinating new emojis.
 (Warning: this dataset is 3.3 GB in size so it will take a while to download.)
 2. `tybalt`: scientific feature learning.
 The 100-dimensional latent space encodes gene expression in cancer patients, fit using a Variational Auto-Encoder by [Way & Green](https://github.com/greenelab/tybalt).
 3. `glove_6b`: natural language processing.
 These spaces contain the top 10,000 words from pretrained 50-, 100-, 200-, and 300-dimensional [GloVe](https://nlp.stanford.edu/projects/glove/) word embeddings.

-To start visualizing some latent spaces, first pick an example dataset.
+To start using latent space cartography (LSC), first pick an example dataset.
 Then, run the following commands in your console (we only support macOS, though it might work on Linux too):

 ```bash
 cd deploy